zhilizheng/qsubshcom/README.md

 If you find some bugs, you can create an issue here.
 I will fix it if I have time.

 ### Update:
+Dec 3,  2020: Update the default SGE PE, SGE PE shall be changed if the admin had a different setting

 Feb 16, 2020: Fixed a bug when choosing a cluster engine.